 Keystart: WA's State-Backed Lender

 If you're in WA and struggling to hit a standard deposit, Keystart is worth knowing about.
-It's a government-backed lender offering home loans with a minimum 2% deposit and no LMI.
+It's a government-backed lender offering home loans with a low deposit and no lender's mortgage insurance.

 - Owner-occupiers only — you must live in the property